 Aïda Salander: former member and co-founder of Chouf, member of Mawjoudin and currently serving as a Media Officer at the Arab Foundation for Freedoms and Equality, a Lebanese NGO whose mission is to encourage and support activists working for sexual and bodily rights and gender equality in the Middle East and North Africa.
 Aïda, who believes in the power of social media, understands the seriousness of digital security and has recently founded Geek and Queer, a digital security programme for queer people and women.

-Desiree (Des) le Roux: senior manager at Passenger Rail Agency of South Africa (PRASA), Rail Division, responsible for Employee Relations, Employee Wellness and Performance Management.
+Desiree (Des) le Roux: senior manager in the South African public sector, responsible for Employee Relations and Performance Management.
 A former Parliamentary Counsel, Des has an extensive legal background, as well as impeccable struggle credentials and political acumen.
 She has worked as a Trainer, Facilitator, Coach and Legal and Development Consultant in the public, private and NGO sectors.

 Juliet Nnedinma Ulanmo Esq: a legal practitioner and human rights activist who has been practising Law since 2008 and is currently contributing to the setting up of the West Africa LGBQT Activist-Led fund as a member of the Interim Steering Committee.

 Ngozi Nwosu-Juba: a human rights activist and current Project Director at Vision Spring Initiatives.
 Motivated to protect, promote and advance the rights of women, girls and other vulnerable groups, Ngozi envisions a society were equality, the rule of law and educational opportunities will become an integral part of our everyday life.